 For many women who are considering breast augmentation, breast size is an important part of feeling feminine, vital, confident, and healthy.
 Breast augmentation surgery is an exciting way to increase breast fullness, improve breast symmetry, and rejuvenate the appearance of your breasts.
-Dr. Beber is a recognized expert in the field of cosmetic breast surgery and, more specifically, for breast augmentation, as he is the co-director of the Toronto Breast Symposium, the largest meeting devoted to plastic surgery of the breast in Canada.
-Dr. Beber has extensive experience with breast augmentation and all breast implant types, including the newest generation of cohesive gel silicone breast implants.
+Dr. Beber is a recognized expert in the field of cosmetic breast surgery and, more specifically, for best breast augmentation in Toronto, as he is the co-director of the Toronto Breast Symposium, the largest meeting devoted to plastic surgery of the breast in Canada.
+Dr. Beber has extensive experience with breast augmentation surgery and all breast implant types, including the newest generation of cohesive gel silicone breast implants.
 His breast augmentation experience and bio dimensional approach allows Dr. Beber to work with you to completely customize your breast augmentation to suit your own personal aesthetic goals.

 Dr. Beber`s breast augmentation patients come from a wide age range and choose to have breast augmentation surgery in Toronto for different reasons.
 Some breast augmentation patients may choose to increase their breast size to create balance with the rest of their body.
 Other breast augmentation patients may choose to do so due to changes to their breast from aging, pregnancy and or breastfeeding to regain the fullness and youthful shape their breasts once had.
 For these women, the combination of breast implants and a breast lift will fully rejuvenate the appearance of the breasts.

-With any cosmetic procedure, patient safety and education for breast augmentation is critical.
+With any cosmetic procedure, patient safety and education for breast augmentation surgery is critical.
 The advantages and disadvantage of breast augmentation along with the different type of implants, incision location and pocket positions will be reviewed during your comprehensive consultation with Dr. Beber.

 Saline or Silicone Implants?

 You may be one of many women considering breast augmentation surgery and have questions which is breast implant is the best.
-Breast implants are available in two types of filler material: Saline and Silicone Gel.
+Breast implants Toronto are available in two types of filler material: Saline and Silicone Gel.